riecenaidoo/youtube-url-validator/documentation/research/Research.md

 ### Summary

 #### Potential Solution
-Using simple requests, we can search for that pattern in the response to see if the video is playable or not i.e. if the webpage for that URL has a playable miniplayer with the playability status set to `OK`.
+Using simple HTTP requests, we can search the HTML page response for the aforementioned pattern to see if the video is playable or not i.e. if the webpage for that URL has a playable mini-player with the playability status set to `OK`.

 #### Advantages
 The advantage of this solution is that it is simplistic.